System Upgrade

 - For joint memberships, you’ll receive separate statements for unique Primary/Joint account relationship to ensure clarity and accuracy.

-Many things you use on a daily basis will be unchanged following the upgrade period.
-You’ll be happy to know these items will remain the same:
+Many things you use on a daily basis have been unchanged.
+You’ll be happy to know these items have remained the same:

 - Noble Credit Union’s routing number — 321172510